 The North Shore fruit stand is a place I need to stop every time I visit the North Shore.
 Tropical fruit lovers, you will be in heaven.

 Diamond Head Trail

 By far one of the most popular hiking trails on Oahu, offering panoramic views of Waikiki and the surrounding areas.
 The hike is around 1.5 miles round trip.
 It starts easy then gets steep towards the end, finishing with stairs.
-Overall, the hike is relatively easy and won’t take long so you should try fit int into your itinerary.
+Overall, the hike is relatively easy and won’t take long so you should try fit it into your itinerary.

 The world-famous Waikiki Beach has a truly unique atmosphere that you must experience for yourself.
 No doubt it is already on your itinerary.

-I haven’t included any waterfalls into my top 10, so will add Manoa (pictured below) and Maunawilli Falls to the list of top things to do for Backpackers on Oahu.
-You can’t swim at Monoa falls, you can at Maunawilli falls.
+I haven’t included any waterfalls into my top 10, so will add Manoa Falls (pictured below) and Maunawilli Falls to the list of top things to do for Backpackers on Oahu.

 See my guide to hiking Manoa Falls here.